Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

 **tickingarea**

-Script API can't access ticking areas.
+Script API cannot access, set, or remove ticking areas.

 **kick**

-Script API can't kick player.
+Script API cannot kick players.

 **setblock**

-Script API can't destroy block `/setblock ... destroy`
+Script API cannot destroy blocks `/setblock ... destroy`.
+It is possible to set a block, however.

-**titleraw**

-Script API can't display translations in title, subtitle or actionbar in rawtext json.
-Consider using `%` (e.g. `%death.fell.accident.water%`)

-**Player's abilities**
+**Player abilities**

--   Script API you can't set abilities for each player.
+-   Script API cannot set abilities for each player.
--   You can't read player's abilities.
+-   You cannot read player abilities.

 **execute**

-Script API new execute can be useful to run command with lot of if/unless condition for simplicity or maybe performance.
+Script API can utilize new execute syntax to run commands with lots of if/unless conditions for simplicity or performance.

-Sometimes this `/execute` used to trigger `/loot` command, as `runCommandAsync` cannot trigger loots in the API.
+`/execute` can be used to trigger the `/loot` command, as `runCommandAsync` cannot access vanilla loot tables directly.

 **Minecraft functions**

-Script API cannot run Minecraft function files without the use of `/function`.
+-   Script API cannot run Minecraft function files without the use of `/function`.

-**gamerule**

--   Script API cannot set any game rules.
--   Cannot read game rules' value.

 **locate**

--   Script API cannot get structure's location.
+-   Script API cannot get a structure location.
--   Cannot get biome's location.
+-   Cannot get a biome location.

 **loot**

-Script API even though the loot is broken from the start, but it's useful for drop or set the item to players/world.
+-   Script API even though the loot is broken from the start, but it's useful for drop or set the item to players/world.

 **weather**

--   Script API can't get weather directly.
+-   Script API cannot get/set the world weather.
--   Can't set weather.

 **difficulty**

-Script API can't set world difficulty.
+-   Script API cannot set the world difficulty.

-**playanimation**

-Script API can't play client entity animation.

 **mobevent**

-Script API can't enable/disable mobevent.
+-   Script API cannot enable/disable mobevents.

-**camerashake**

-Script API can't add/stop camera shake for player.

 **fog**

-Script API can't manage active fog settings for player.
+-   Script API cannot manage active fog settings for players.

 **stopsound**

-Script API can't stop playing a sound.
+-   Script API cannot stop playing a sound.
+Music can be stopped using `World::stopMusic()` or `Player::stopMusic()`.

 **dialogue**